 What You Can Do

 1. Collect signatures for Rodney’s petition.
-You can find an online petition at change.org or a NEW petition at MoveOn.org.
-Download a paper petition here.
-An informational fact sheet can be downloaded here.
+You can find an online petition at change.org , at MoveOn.org , or with the Innocence Project.
+An informational fact sheet can be viewed here.
 You can table and petition for Rodney at your school, church, or community events!

 6. Donate to Rodney’s legal fund .
 His lawyers are doing important ongoing investigation of evidence and witnesses, but none of this is paid for by the state.
 All funding comes pro-bono from the defense and from Rodney’s supporters.
 Just $75 can pay for one hour of investigation!

-8. Get involved with Texas activists who are fighting for Rodney’s freedom.
-E-mail the Free Rodney Reed Campaign at firstname.lastname@example.org for more information.
+7. Get involved with Texas activists who are fighting for Rodney’s freedom.
+E-mail RodneyReedClemencyCampaign@gmail.com for more information.
 Check the Upcoming Events page for actions to get involved with.

 Rodney Reed #999271

 3872 FM 350 South

 The state of Texas has refused to correct its wrongs.
 Together we can be a force that’s impossible to ignore.